xokeixo/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+- The closure is the return function because it's a function within a function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+- Dan will be rolling twice given 2 different numbers (possibly) each time.

 c.
 What is the lexical scope of `newRoll`?
+- name & newRoll

 ### Task 3 - Stretch Goals